tessgi/TSSCWebsite/content/pages/tutorials/TESS-CosmicRayPrimer.rst

 .. image:: images/SAP_with_CR.png
+    :alt: Lightcurve with cosmic rays injected back in

 The cosmic rays that are removed are stored in the TPF files.
 In order to add CRs back into a LC directly, you would need to sum the CR flux in